 Early days of Life of Swami Vivekananda

 Swami Vivekananda was born as “Narendranath Datta” in a Bengali family in Calcutta on 12th January 1863.
-His father Vishwanath Datta was attorney at Calcutta High Court and mother Bhuvaneswari Devi was housewife.
-In early days of his childhood he was inclined towards spirituality and meditation and has special attachment towards monks and sadhus.
-He used to offer every possible thing he can afford to give and many times got scolding form his parents for this.
+His father Vishwanath Datta was the attorney at Calcutta High Court and mother Bhuvaneswari Devi was a housewife.
+In early days of his childhood, he was inclined towards spirituality and meditation and has a special attachment towards monks and sadhus.
+He used to offer every possible thing he can afford to give and many times got a scolding from his parents for this.
 Swami Vivekananda was a brilliant child and he was always eager to learn new things.
 He was enrolled in Ishwar Chandra Vidyasagar’s Metropolitan Institution where he studied till 1877.
-In 1879 he got admission in Presidency College after securing first division in entrance examination.
+In 1879 he got admission in Presidency College after securing first division in the entrance examination.
 He completed his graduation in B.A in the year 1884.
-During his academic life he studied various subjects like history, social science, art, philosophy, religion, and literature.
+During his academic life, he studied various subjects like history, social science, art, philosophy, religion, and literature.
 He also studied work of many western philosophers, Hindu scriptures like Vedas, Upanishads, Ramayana and Gita.
 He has knowledge of both Sanskrit and Bengali literature.

 Life of Swami Vivekananda with Saint Ramakrishna

-Ramakrishna was renowned saint of Calcutta and Vivekananda had heard about him at several occasion but he didn’t got any chance to meet Swami Ramakrishna.
-Few days later he went with his friends to Dakshineswar to meet Ramakrishna and he asked one question “Sir, have you seen God?” to this Ramakrishna replied “Yes, I have.
-I seen Him as clearly as I see you, only in a much intense sense.”
-In his first meeting Ramakrishna won little Narendra’s heart with his answers and bonding between them grew strongly.
-In the year 1884 his father died and Narendra was shattered.
-He would find solace only in the company of Ramakrishna and their meetings became more frequently.
+Ramakrishna was a renowned saint of Calcutta and Vivekananda had heard about him on several occasion but he didn’t get any chance to meet Swami Ramakrishna.
+A few days later he went with his friends to Dakshineswar to meet Ramakrishna and he asked one question “Sir, have you seen God?” to this Ramakrishna replied “Yes, I have.
+I have seen Him as clearly as I see you, only in a much intense sense.”
+In his first meeting, Ramakrishna won little Narendra’s heart with his answers and bonding between them grew stronger.
+In the year 1884, his father died and Narendra was shattered.
+He would find solace only in the company of Ramakrishna and their meetings became more frequent.
 But worst was yet to come in the life of Swami Vivekananda and in 1885 Ramakrishna developed throat cancer and his health started degrading.
 During those days Swami Vivekananda used to take care of his guru as well as meditate.
 Ramakrishna died on 16th August 1886 but till then he had made Narendra leader of his disciples and asked them to follow his instruction.
 Ramakrishna taught “service to men was the most effective worship of God” and his teachings were followed by every disciple.

 Life of Swami Vivekananda as a Monk and His Travel through India